Inside: How to make a cheap grocery list, get free food and eat well when you are poor.

 I was talking to a mom the other day.
 She didn’t have any food at home to feed her child.
 She was relieved that her parents were going to loan her money, but she was already anxious about what she would do for food in a couple of weeks.

-This is a scary and difficult situation, but there are options for free food and several foods that are great to put on a cheap grocery list that will make delicious, healthy, budget meals.
+This is a scary and difficult situation, but there are options for free food and several foods that are great to put on a cheap grocery list that will make delicious, healthy, cheap meals.

 Where to get free food